Contents:

 Placement examinations

-All entering graduate students are required to take placement examinations in music theory and music history before registering for any course.
-Students majoring in jazz and contemporary media should also refer to their individual degree requirements for information regarding additional placement exams within their department.
+All entering graduate students are required to take the music theory placement examinations and the music history advising survey before registering for any course (except where noted).
+Students majoring in jazz studies & contemporary media and contemporary media/film composition should also refer to their individual degree requirements for information regarding additional placement exams within their department.
+International students whose first language is not English will be required to complete an English assessment interview (see below).

-Details about content of the music history and music theory placement exams, and suggestions about how to prepare for them will be made available to new students by the admissions office once the student’s enrollment deposit has been received.
-These exams are normally given during the week preceding the start of fall, spring and summer terms.
-Faculty members of the music theory and musicology departments grade the exams, and the results are made available to the students prior to course registration.
-Students are urged to carefully note their placement exam results, and to take any required remedial courses as early in their degree program as possible.
+Details about content of the music theory placement exam, and suggestions about how to prepare for it, will be made available to new students by the admissions and graduate studies offices once the student’s enrollment has been confirmed.
+Faculty members of the music theory department grade the theory exam.
+The Graduate Studies Office reviews the music history advising survey in coordination with the musicology department.
+Results are made available to the students prior to course registration.

-Students who are unable to take the placement examinations on the prescribed date due to a documented emergency may, with the permission of the chairs of the music theory and musicology departments, be able to take them after classes have begun.
+Students who are unable to take the placement examinations on the prescribed date due to a documented emergency may, with the permission of the Graduate Studies Office and the chairs of the music theory and musicology departments, be able to take them after classes have begun.
 Those who follow this procedure will, as a result, register late, miss class sessions, and may find that space is no longer available in some classes.

 Remedial coursework

-Students whose background in music theory is found to be deficient will be required to take one or both of the remedial music theory courses: TH 117 and TH 118: Theory, Analysis and Musicianship Review I and II (1.5 credits each).
-These courses will not count toward the total credits of any degree program nor fulfill any degree requirement, and they may not be used as electives.
-However, credits earned in these courses will count toward the student’s credit load during the semester that they are taken.
+Student who are determined not to be ready for graduate-level theory work at Eastman will be required to take one or both of the two-semester remedial music theory courses: TH 117 and TH 118: Theory, Analysis and Musicianship Review I and II (1.5 credits each).
+These courses will not count toward the total units of any degree program nor fulfill any degree requirement, and they may not be used as electives.
+However, units earned in these courses will count toward the student’s credit load during the semester that they are taken.
+Students may be placed into either TH 117 (in which case both TH 117 and TH 118 must be taken) or into TH 118.

 Masters students who must take TH 117 and/or 118 may not enroll for any 400- or 500-level music theory courses until TH 118 has been satisfactorily completed.

-If a doctoral student receives a grade of “B+” or better in TH 118 s/he will have met the DMA Theory Skills Exam requirement.
-Should a doctoral student fail to pass the Theory Skills Exam upon matriculation, and should s/he not attain at least a grade of “B+” in TH 118, s/he will be required to retake TH 118 (preferably in the subsequent summer session) before s/he is allowed to register for any theory courses at the 400 or 500 level.
+If a doctoral student receives a grade of “B+” or better in TH 118 they will have met the DMA Theory Skills Exam requirement.
+Should a doctoral student fail to pass the Theory Skills Exam upon matriculation, and should they not attain at least a grade of “B+” in TH 118, they will be required to retake TH 118 (preferably in the subsequent summer session) before they are allowed to register for any theory courses at the 400 or 500 level.

 MM and MA degree students who continue on to a DMA or PhD program will be required to take only Part 3 of the Graduate Placement Exam in Theory (Counterpoint/Style Composition), as distinct from Parts 1-2, which they previously took when entering the masters degree.

-Other students may be required to take one or more of the music history courses numbered MHS 421 through MHS 426, each of which concentrates on a specific historical period.
+The results of the music history assessment will be used to advise students into appropriate coursework.
+Some students may be required to take one or more of the music history courses numbered MHS 421 through MHS 426, each of which concentrates on a specific historical period.
 Master’s students may use these courses to satisfy their required courses in music history, or as elective credit.
-Based on placement test results, if doctoral students are required to take two such MHS courses, one will count toward elective credits in the degree (and may be covered by a tuition scholarship); the other will be considered remedial and will not count toward the total required credits for the degree.
-Students are strongly encouraged to take any required courses as soon as possible.

-English-language proficiency of international students will be evaluated during the admissions process and in individual interviews during orientation.
-Based on the interview and review of each international student’s file, some students may be required to take EAP 101G and 102G: Graduate English for Academic Purposes I and II (3.0 credits each, billed as 1.5 credits each).
+English-language proficiency of international students for whom English is not the first language will be evaluated during the admissions process and in individual or group sessions during orientation.
+Based on these assessments and review of each international student’s file, some students may be required to take EAP 101G and 102G: Graduate English for Academic Purposes I and II (3.0 units each, billed as 1.5 units each).
 These courses are review courses that do not count toward the total required credits for any degree, and may not be used as elective credit.
 However, the course will count toward the student’s credit load during the semester in which it is taken.
-Other students may be required to take EAP 201G and 202G: The Versatile Musician I and II (3.0 credits each, billed as 3.0 credits each).
+Other students may be required to take EAP 201G and 202G: The Versatile Musician I and II (4.0 units each, billed as 4.0 units each).
 These courses may be used towards elective credit for a master’s or doctoral degree.
 If the number of required credits of course work in music history and electives is fewer than the number of credits of EAP courses required of a student (following the individual language interviews), the courses must be taken above and beyond the degree requirements.
 If a student does not attend the individual interview, assessment will be based solely on review of the student’s admissions file.
 Students who are required to take EAP 101G and/or 102G may not enroll for 200-level EAP courses until EAP 102G has been satisfactorily completed.

 In addition to the courses mentioned above, please check your specific degree and major requirements for any additional remedial courses that may be required.
 Remedial courses do not count toward the total required credits for any graduate degree, and may not be used as elective credit.
 However, they will count toward the student’s credit load during the semester that they are taken.
 Courses at the 100 level may not be used as elective credit and are not covered by tuition scholarships.